SeldonIO/seldon-core/doc/source/developer/community.md

 **Dates & times**

-The dates for the community call is every Thursday at 16:00 UK Time.
+The dates for the community call is on Thursday every 2 weeks at 16:00 UK Time.

 We always announce the community call in our Community Slack and social media (Twitter, Instagram, etc) so make sure you are able to join to stay up to date.